Valery Sakhashchyk: Opposition

+On August 1, 2024 Sakhashchyk announced his resignation from the United Transitional Cabinet.

+Russian invasion of Ukraine

-After the full-scale Russian invasion of Ukraine started on 24 February 2022, Sakhashchyk published a video appeal calling for Belarusians to refuse to participate in the invasion.
-He argued that there were three reasons for refusing to participate: Ukraine had never threatened Belarus; the Ukrainian government was freely elected and not constituted of drug addicts or far-right nationalists; it would be illegal under the Belarusian Constitution for Belarusian forces to enter Ukraine.
+After the Russian invasion of Ukraine began on 24 February 2022, Sakhashchyk published a video appeal calling for Belarusians to refuse to participate in the invasion.
+He argued that there were three reasons for refusing to participate: that Ukraine had never threatened Belarus; that the Ukrainian government was freely elected and not constituted of drug addicts or far-right nationalists; and that it would be illegal under the Belarusian Constitution for Belarusian forces to enter Ukraine.
 He stated in mid-March that no junior officers, sergeants or lower-ranked Belarusian soldiers wanted to fight in Ukraine.

 In mid-March 2022, Sakhashchyk complemented the Ukrainian armed forces and territorial defence, stating that they had "exceeded all expectations".